christophrumpel/laravel-factories-reloaded/README.md

 ## Laravel 8 Support

-The new version v2 now supports Laravel 8.
+The new version v3 now supports Laravel 8 and PHP 8+.
 Since L8 changed their own implementation of factories a lot, this new v2 version ONLY works with Laravel 8.
-If you are not using L8 yet, use the latest 1.* version of this package.
+If you are not using L8 yet, use the latest 1.* version of this package, if you need PHP 7 support, use the latest 2.* version.

 ## Benefits